FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What are our strategic approaches in our core business of teaching and learning?

-The school deploys a duo-prong approach in our core business of teaching and learning.
+The school deploys a two-prong approach in our core business of teaching and learning.

-Dispositional and Relational Approach: The GREAT ethos depicts how mindsets and dispositions mould and direct the interactions amongst staff, pupils and stakeholders within a thriving and conducive learning environment.
-It sets the tone of the environment and culminates into the school culture which everyone embraces.
+Dispositional and Relational Approach: The GREAT ethos depicts how mindsets and dispositions mould and direct the interactions amongst staff, students and stakeholders within a thriving and conducive learning environment.
+It sets the tone for the environment and culminates into the school culture which everyone embraces.

 GREAT stands for: